 The reality of the city we live in right now is that nobody really wants or needs another down-the-middle steak place.
 People are eating less meat these days, and even the business bros would rather take their clients somewhere cool like The Clocktower or Upland over Strip House or BLT Prime.
-So if you wanted to sell some steaks, how do you trick people into going to a steak restaurant?
+So if you want to sell some steaks, how do you trick people into going to a steak restaurant?
 You wrap it up in every of-the-moment restaurant trend you can think of.
 And what you end up with is Quality Eats.

 The interesting thing is that, while this all might sound very contrived, Quality Eats is a concept executed perfectly.
 The restaurant feels like a perfect amalgamation of all the best parts of Employees Only, Jacks Wife Freda, and Raoul’s.
 It’s a dark, vibey restaurant with a huge bar and excellent cocktails, a playlist mix of current and classic like The Weeknd and David Bowie, and a huge list of craft beer and interesting wines.
-As for the menu, there are most definitely steaks – but there are also a myriad of other less meaty, more photogenic options, like roasted beet tabouleh and hamachi crudo.
-But the smartest thing coming out of the kitchen might also be the most absurd – a full dessert menu of “Dressed Up” ice cream scoops, including one topped with what can only be described as birthday cake crutons, and another called “This Sh*t Is Bananas.”
+As for the menu, there are most definitely steaks – but there is also a myriad of other less meaty, more photogenic options, like roasted beet tabouleh and hamachi crudo.
+But the smartest thing coming out of the kitchen might also be the most absurd – a full dessert menu of “Dressed Up” ice cream scoops, including one topped with what can only be described as birthday cake croutons, and another called “This Sh*t Is Bananas.”
 It is bananas indeed.
 And it’s exactly the kind of thing that will get people walking in off the street from Instagram.

-A big, tasty piece of bacon sitting in some peanut butter and topped with jalapeño.
-This is both sick and delicious and you did it wrong if you didn’t order it.
+A big, tasty piece of bacon sitting in some peanut butter and topped with jalapeno.
+This is both sick and delicious, and you did it wrong if you didn’t order it.